The Best Hillbilly Baby Lima Beans are part of my heritage. I grew up eating lots of beans. And, these luscious beans are chicly elevated!

 - 1 cup celery with leaves, sliced

-Add the seasoning mixture, nutritional yeast, salt, paprika, pepper, chili flakes, to the beans, blend.
+- Add the seasoning mixture consisting of the nutritional yeast, salt, paprika, pepper, chili flakes, to the beans, blend.
 Cover with lid completely.
 Simmer boil about 20 minutes.

 Keep a 2 cup measure cup of water near the beans and add as needed to pot.